-- 7. The Scheme shall not make any investments in: - (a) any unlisted security of an associate or group company of the Sponsors; or - (b) any security issued by way of private placement by an associate or group company of the Sponsors; or - (c) the listed securities of group companies of the Sponsors which is in excess of 25% of the net assets. - 8.
-The Scheme shall not invest in any Fund of Funds Scheme. - 9.
-Transfer of investments from one scheme to another scheme in the same Mutual Fund, shall be allowed only if:- - (a) such transfers are made at the prevailing market price for quoted Securities on spot basis (spot basis shall have the same meaning as specified by Stock Exchange for spot transactions.) - (b) the securities so transferred shall be in conformity with the investment objective of the scheme to which such transfer has been made. - 10.
-The Mutual Fund shall buy and sell securities on the basis of deliveries and shall in all cases of purchases, take delivery of relevant securities and in all cases of sale, deliver the securities: - Provided that the Mutual Fund may engage in short selling of securities in accordance with the framework relating to short selling and securities lending and borrowing specified by SEBI. - •Provided further that the Mutual Fund may enter into derivatives transactions in a recognized stock exchange, subject to the framework specified by SEBI. - •Provided further that sale of government security already contracted for purchase shall be permitted in accordance with the guidelines issued by the Reserve Bank of India in this regard. - 11.
+- 6. The Scheme shall not make any investments in: - (a) any unlisted security of an associate or group company of the Sponsors; or - (b) any security issued by way of private placement by an associate or group company of the Sponsors; or - (c) the listed securities of group companies of the Sponsors which is in excess of 25% of the net assets. - 7.
+The Scheme shall not invest in any Fund of Funds Scheme. - 8.
+Transfer of investments from one scheme to another scheme in the same Mutual Fund, shall be allowed only if:- - (a) such transfers are made at the prevailing market price for quoted Securities on spot basis (spot basis shall have the same meaning as specified by Stock Exchange for spot transactions).
+Provided that inter scheme transfer of money market or debt security (irrespective of maturity) shall take place based on prices made available by valuation agencies as prescribed by SEBI from time to time. - (b) the securities so transferred shall be in conformity with the investment objective of the scheme to which such transfer has been made. - (c) Inter Scheme Transfers are effected in accordance with the guidelines specified by SEBI Master circular No. SEBI/HO/IMD/IMD-PoD-1/P/CIR/2023/74 dated May 19, 2023 as amended from time to time. - 9.
+The Mutual Fund shall buy and sell securities on the basis of deliveries and shall in all cases of purchases, take delivery of relevant securities and in all cases of sale, deliver the securities: - Provided that the Mutual Fund may engage in short selling of securities in accordance with the framework relating to short selling and securities lending and borrowing specified by SEBI. - Provided further that the Mutual Fund may enter into derivatives transactions in a recognized stock exchange, subject to the framework specified by SEBI. - Provided further that sale of government security already contracted for purchase shall be permitted in accordance with the guidelines issued by the Reserve Bank of India in this regard. - 10.
 The Fund shall not borrow except to meet temporary liquidity needs of the Fund for the purpose of repurchase/redemption of Units or payment of interest and/or Income Distribution cum capital withdrawal to the Unit holders.